chogan72/Fantasy_Football_Rankings/README.md

   </tr>
  </tbody></table>

 * This number is the used to create the ranking csv files.
 This number is NOT there point prediction for the season.
-To get point predictions check out Point-Prediction.csv file.

 ## Issues